martomo/SublimeTextXdebug/README.md

 If you do not configure the URL, the plugin will still listen for debugging connections from Xdebug, but you will need to trigger Xdebug [for a remote session](http://xdebug.org/docs/remote#starting).

 #### How do I set a breakpoint?
-* With SublimeTextXdebug you can [add/remove breakpoints](#breakpoints), which are send to debugger engine on session start.
+* With SublimeTextXdebug you can [add/remove breakpoints](#breakpoints), which are send on session start.
 * Another way is to set the breakpoint in your PHP code with the following function [`xdebug_break()`](http://xdebug.org/docs/remote#xdebug_break).

 ## License